Azure/azure-sdk/docs/android/design.md

 If the client library does not seem to fit into the group list, contact the [Architecture Board] to discuss the namespace requirements.

 {% include requirement/MUST id="android-namespaces-management" %} place the management (Azure Resource Manager) API in the `management` group.
-Use the grouping `<AZURE>.resourcemanager.<group>.<service>` for the namespace.
+Use the grouping `com.azure.android.resourcemanager.<group>.<service>` for the namespace.
 We do not expect many management APIs for Android, so this should be uncommon.

 {% include requirement/MUSTNOT id="android-namespaces-ambiguity" %} choose similar names for clients that do different things.